cappuccino/cappuccino.org/source/blog/2014-07-29-cappuccino-cucumber-cucapp.markdown

 - `Cucumber+Extensions.j` will be loaded (optionally) by Cucapp when launching Cucumber.
 It allows you to add new Cappuccino methods needed for your own tests (for instance a method to check the color of a `CPView`).
 This file has to be located in `features/support/Cucumber+Extensions.j`.

+- If your application implements the category `CPResponder+CuCapp.j`, you can call the function `find_cucappID(cucappIdentifier)` in the javascript console.
+The function will print every elements which are associated to the given cucappIdentifier.

 ##### Simulate user events

 Cucapp provides a set of methods to simulate user events: